Privacy-Preserving Epidemiological Modeling on Mobile Graphs

+\emph{Double Collision}: Now the question is how to handle the insertion of a database entry if both addresses determined by the two hash functions are already occupied.
+An easy solution is to pick different hash functions s.t. no double collision occurs for all $n$ elements that shall be stored in the database.
+Alternatively, Pinkas et al.~\cite{pinkas2020psi} demonstrate for a garbled cuckoo table how to extend the database by $d + \lambda$ bins, where $d$ is the upper bound of double collisions and $\lambda$ is an error parameter, such that double collisions occur with a negligible likelihood.
+For details, please refer to~\cite[§5]{pinkas2020psi}.

-So far, the discussion has focused on RIPPLE as a generic framework composed of multiple ideal functionalities that could be efficiently instantiated using state-of-the-art privacy-enhancing technologies.
-In this section, we will concentrate on instantiating our novel $\funcPirSum$ functionality~(\boxref{fig:funcpirsum}) using three semi-honest MPC servers.
+\iffullversion So far, the discussion has focused on RIPPLE as a generic framework composed of multiple ideal functionalities that could be efficiently instantiated using state-of-the-art privacy-enhancing technologies. \fi In this section, we will use three semi-honest MPC servers to instantiate our novel $\funcPirSum$ functionality~(\boxref{fig:funcpirsum}).
 In particular, we have three servers $\mpcserver{0}, \mpcserver{1}$, and $\mpcserver{2}$, and we design the $\PIRSUM$ protocol to instantiate the $\funcPirSum$ functionality.